MISSING IN ACTION

 18.09.1971 « Festival de Montreux », Montreux, Swiss

-Broadcasted on Monte Céneri Radio station on November 26, 1971 and December 3 of that same year.
+Broadcasted on Monte Céneri Radio station on November 26, 1971 and 3 December, the same year.

 16.10.1971 Civic Auditorium, Santa Monica, USA